the1lab/1lab/src/Cat/CartesianClosed/Free.lagda.md

 ```
 -->

-We're finally ready to construct a section of $\thecat{Gl}_\Sigma$.
+We're finally ready to construct a section of $\Gl_\Sigma$.
+First, we
-First, we build a normalisation algebra on the denotation of every
+build a normalisation algebra on the denotation of every simple type, by
-simple type, by a straightforward recursive argument using the 'methods'
+a straightforward recursive argument using the 'methods' implemented
-implemented above--- the case for the unit type is too simple to get a
+above--- the case for the unit type is too simple to get a name.
-name.

 ```agda
   normalisation : ∀ τ → Nfa {τ} (Ty-nf τ)